mehmetozanguven/fireholdownloader/README.md

 >
 > For more information [https://iplists.firehol.org/#about](https://iplists.firehol.org/#about)

+## Release notes:

+- **v2.0.0**:
+  - Update to Java 17
+  - Update version for commons-net 3.9.0 (v3.8.0 includes vulnerabilities)
+  - Update versions for jupiter and mockito

 ## How to use fireholdownloader in your project

 After imported the project via Maven (Gradle or using jar file):